rsocket/rsocket/Protocol.md

 * __Requester__: The side sending a request.
 A connection has at most 2 Requesters.
 One in each direction.
 * __Responder__: The side receiving a request.
 A connection has at most 2 Responders.
 One in each direction.

+## Data And Metadata

+ReactiveSocket provides mechanisms for applications to distinguish payload into two types.
+Data and Metadata.
+The distinction between the types in an application is left to the application.

+The following are features of Data and Metadata.

+- Metadata can be encoded differently than Data.
+- Metadata can be "attached" (i.e. correlated) with the following entities:
+    - Connection via Metadata Push and Stream ID of 0
+    - Stream via Metadata Push and Stream ID of non-0
+    - Individual Response via Metadata header

 ## Operation

 ### Frame Header Format